-This listicle aims to show you the best anime that take place in France, according to our personal taste.
+This listicle aims to show you the best anime that take place in France.
 We will propose shows that represent the country from different perspectives.

 Table of Contents